-- Action taken by County management that contravenes the provisions of federal laws and New York State laws and regulations, or of contracts and grants applicable to the County - b.
+- a.
+Action taken by County management that contravenes the provisions of federal laws and New York State laws and regulations, or of contracts and grants applicable to the County. - b.
 Communication from other regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices or other matters that could have a material effect on the financial statements. - 4.
-We believe the effects of any uncorrected financial statement misstatements aggregated by you during the current audit engagement and pertaining to the latest period presented are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
-A summary of such uncorrected misstatements has been attached as Appendix A. - 5.
-We believe the effects of the uncorrected financial statement misstatements detected in the current year that relate to the prior year, when combined with those misstatements aggregated by you during the prior-year audit engagement and pertaining to the prior year, are immaterial, both individually and in the aggregate, to the financial statements for the year ended December 31.
-2009 taken as a whole. - 6.
-The County has not performed a risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 7.
+The County has not performed a risk assessment, including the assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 5.
 We have no knowledge of any fraud or suspected fraud affecting the County involving: - a.
 Management. - b.
 Employees who have significant roles in internal control over financial reporting. - c.
-Others if the fraud could have a material effect on the financial statements. - 8.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the County received in communications from employees, former employees, analysts, regulators, or others. - 9.
-There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies, except for those described in Note XV to the County's basic financial statements. - 10.
-Significant assumptions used by us in making accounting estimates are reasonable. - 11.
+Others if the fraud could have a material effect on the financial statements. - We have no knowledge of any allegations of fraud or suspected fraud affecting the County received in communications from employees, former employees, analysts, regulators, short sellers, or others. - 7.
+There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies), except for those described in Note XV to the County's basic financial statements. - 8.
 The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance, or direct appropriations.
-We have also properly identified subrecipient expenditures.
 In addition, we have accurately completed the appropriate sections of the data collection form.

-- 12. We are responsible for compliance with local, state, and federal laws, rules, and regulations. including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to the County's operations.
+- 9. We are responsible for compliance with local, state, and federal laws, rules and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to the County's operations.
 We are responsible for establishing and maintaining the components of internal control relating to our activities in order to achieve the objectives of providing reliable financial reports, effective and efficient operations, and compliance with laws and regulations.
-The County is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 13.
-We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts or grant agreements that could have a material effect on its federal programs. - 14.
+The County is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 10.
+We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts or grant agreements that could have a material effect on its federal programs. - 11.
 We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting identified as part of our evaluation, including separately disclosing to you all such deficiencies that are significant deficiencies or material weaknesses in internal control over financial reporting.

-15. We have:
+12. We have: